So what is a digital footprint?

 Everything we do leaves a footprint.
-In other words, stays in the – net – as data and as such, can be collected, sold, and used.
+In other words, stays on the world wide web (cringe much?;) – as data and as such, can be collected, sold, and used.
 Of course, you can read a lot about privacy issues; the question is – is it still possible to stay private in the digital era?
 Well – that was a rather rhetorical question.
 The real one is – what are the dangers of this lack of privacy?

 When you live in a democratic country, it may mean the marketers will target you more effectively and using more precise methods.
 But is it only this?

-I thought about the recent US election and the rumor about the algorithms being tools for convincing people media-wise.
+I thought about the 2016 US election and the rumor about the algorithms being tools for convincing people on verious platforms like Twitter or Facebook.
 Just think about it – when a company buys data you produce using FB, they KNOW what party you favor.
 They may also know you haven’t yet decided or that you’re not sure.
 So why wouldn’t someone who buys this data target you with information designed to make you vote for the specific person or party?
 Or maybe to change your mind if your political views are not firmly set?
 Or if you’re old enough to vote but young enough to be easily manipulated?
 Just a thought – not a conspiracy theory – rather a reality that can go dangerously wrong.

 How dangerous is our lack of privacy?

 Another thing to keep in mind is there are countries where personal data – such as data collected from social media, or your browser’s history may get you in serious trouble.
 And I mean the most serious trouble.